apache/mesos/docs/configuration.md

       --hooks=VALUE
     </td>
     <td>
-      A comma separated list of hook modules to be installed inside master.
+      A comma-separated list of hook modules to be installed inside master.
     </td>
   </tr>